surge-synthesizer/surge-synthesizer.github.io/rack_manual/rack_manual.md

 * If you try to do classic FM synthesize with a surge oscillator (for instance, run VCO-1 into the pitch input of SurgeOSC) it will not work as you expect.

 There are some exceptions to this rule.
-The WaveShaper processes in blocks of 4 samples.
+The Wave-Shaper processes in blocks of 4 samples.
 The biquad filter processes the input on a sample by sample basis but only reads parameters every 8 samples.
 And there are other exceptions.
 But you may need to account for this block size in your rack network design.